influxdata/telegraf/CONTRIBUTING.md

 ### Plugin Guidelines

 * A plugin must conform to the `plugins.Plugin` interface.
-* Telegraf promises to run each plugin's Gather function serially.
-This means developers don't have to worry about thread safety within these functions.
 * Each generated metric automatically has the name of the plugin that generated it prepended.
 This is to keep plugins honest.
 * Plugins should call `plugins.Add` in their `init` function to register themselves.